Tenancy Agreement Malaysia 2025: What Landlords Must Include to Avoid Disputes

 No signed written agreement

-Missing or vague clauses (especially for deposits)
+Missing or vague clauses (especially deposits and termination)

-Unstamped agreements
+Unstamped tenancy agreements

 4. Are WhatsApp Agreements Legal in Malaysia?